surelybassy/DamsOfTheWorld/README.md

 ### Exploring the Number of Dams by Country

+China has by far the most dams, with more than double the USA
 ![Countries Top 10](DamImages/NumberPerCountry.png?raw=true "Dams by Country Top 20")

 ## A Closer Look